 How To Get There

-Nadgee Nature Reserve is approximately halfway between Melbourne and Sydney and it will take about six and a half hours on the Princess Highway to reach from either state capital.
+Nadgee Nature Reserve is approximately halfway between Melbourne and Sydney and takes about 6.5 hours on the Princess Highway to reach from either state capital.

 Intermediate – Advanced

 Distance Covered / Duration